 - Brera Palace has a grand neoclassical facade with a central courtyard and arches and columns.

-- The interior is adorned with ornate wall paintings, sculptures, and decorations.
+- The interior is adorned with ornate wall paintings, Italian sculptures, and decorations.

 - It houses cultural institutions such as an art gallery, library, and fine arts academy.